FuelLabs/sway-applications/multisig-wallet/SPECIFICATION.md

 If you are interested in a functional overview then this is the section for you.

 ## Core Functionality

-### `add_owners()`

-1. Adds users which are able to vote on the execution of transactions.
-2. Reverts when:
-   1. The constructor has not been called.
-   2. Signature recovery failed.
-   3. When the address of an owner is the 0th address (0x00000...).
-   4. When an owner has an approval weight of 0.
-   5. When the address of a new user clashes with an existing owner address

 ### `cancel_transaction()`